objektwerks/pwa.pool/README.md

 Note
 ----
+1. Must run on JDK 8.
+See .sbtopts
-1. Valid SMTP conf required server.conf and test.server.conf
+2. Valid SMTP conf required server.conf and test.server.conf
-2. Valid postgresql config required in server.conf and test.server.conf
+3. Valid postgresql config required in server.conf and test.server.conf
-3. See Test section for 2 warnings.
+4. See Test section for 2 warnings.

 Bug Report
 ----------